dward2/BME547/Assignments/00_programming_assessment.md

 This assessment is designed to help evaluate your initial understanding of basic programming concepts within Python.
 This assessment will not be formally graded as this assessment is meant as a diagnostic to understand your current level of knowledge.
-However, the completion of this assessment will be part of your participation grade.

 Difficulty in completing some parts of this assessment will help indicate areas for additional study so that you are prepared for the other assignments in this course.

 Complete the following exercises in Python.
-Upload the source code file(s) to the appropriate Canvas assignment.
-Include any comments you would like to share as comments within your code file.
+If you have trouble, please include comments in the code indicating your uncertainties.
+Then, forward your cod to the instructor for review.

 If you cannot complete any part of these exercises, it is highly recommended that you review appropriate [Python Resources](Resources/python.md) to gain